We're busy providing young people with exciting opportunities across England and Wales.

 The youth engagement advisory group understands more fully the wider context of engaging young people, so that we can plan and deliver effective, innovative programmes.

-The group also helps with issues of significance relating to engaging young people, especially those that may be innovative or controversial.
+The group provides insight, advice and guidance and also helps with issues of significance relating to engaging young people, especially those that may be innovative or controversial.

 Louis is a dynamic and rounded professional with experience that spans the voluntary youth sector, education sector and the world of small business.
 Today, he runs a marketing transformation company, co-runs an educational social enterprise and is a trustee and volunteer at 2 small London-based charities.
 His work with the Canal & River Trust began when he worked on the Action Squads Programme, headed up by NCVYS, which engaged and supported young people in social action across the canal network.
 This partnership, combined with the fantastic relationship maintained with the team since then, has seen Louis come back regularly to train the Trust’s staff and volunteers on the most effective ways of engaging and working with young people.